Finding a Train Route in Tokyo - Route Planners

 Quick Tips for Stress-Free Transfers

-・Avoid peak rush hours when possible.
+・Avoid peak rush hours if possible.

 ・If you get lost, station staff usually speak some English and are happy to help.